How and Why to Get a Good Night’s Sleep

 When you are getting enough sleep, you may find that you have an easier time controlling your blood sugar.
 You’ll be more alert during the day, have more energy, less stress, and an overall better mindset for monitoring and managing your diabetes.

-Consider what happens when you don’t get enough sleep .
-In addition to other things that may interfere with your sleep like schedule changes or stress, people with diabetes can have potential complications with sleep.
+Consider what happens when you don’t get enough sleep.
+In addition to other things that may interfere with your sleep like schedule changes or stress, people living with diabetes can have potential complications with sleep.
 Both high and low blood sugar levels can interrupt your sleep.
-People with type 2 diabetes who don’t get a good night’s sleep may have a harder time controlling blood sugar levels.1 Sleep apnea is also common in people with type 2 diabetes, and neuropathy can cause leg pain that keeps you awake.
+People living with type 2 diabetes who don’t get a good night’s sleep may have a harder time controlling blood sugar levels.
+Sleep apnea is also common in people living with type 2 diabetes, and neuropathy can cause leg pain that keeps you awake.

-The good news: it’s entirely possible to control these things and get a long, healthy night of rest.
-With that in mind, here are some tips for getting to sleep.
+The good news: it’s entirely possible to control these situations and get a long, healthy night of rest.
+With that in mind, here are some tips for getting better sleep.

 8 helpful tips for getting a good night’s sleep

 - Relax before bedtime.
 Exercise and other moderate to vigorous activities should be done three hours before bedtime.
 Chores, errands…have it all finished at least an hour before you go to bed.

 - If you can, go to bed at the same time every day, even on the weekends.
 Try not to take a nap late during the day.